roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

  Yeah, I was nervous as shit -- this was all new to me!

  Not knowing what to expect, I let her take the lead.
 When she had me as naked as her, her mouth slid off my tits, and she licked up my neck, down my jaw, and right to my mouth.
 Mmm, I was going to kiss another female!
 Our lips touched, and just like that, we began making out -- jaws opened, tongues thrust forward, we were sucking each other's breaths, licking tongues, French kissing like lovers!
 I'd never kissed a girl like that before, compared to probably over a dozen guys.
 She was soft, definitely feminine; instead of feeling like the object of a man's desire, I was sharing a mutual desire.
 A totally different feeling; it made me smile, the novelty of this wonderful experience.
 I mean, well, how do I explain?
 When a guy makes out with me, it's like, it feels good because a man and a woman are meant to combine, it affirms my femininity.
 I don't mind giving into a guy's stronger will power, that kind of submissiveness turns me on, especially if I'd been seducing him, so in a way, it's what I want too.
 But here's this girl kissing me; we were both just basically horny, and it felt good.
 I could hear my mom screaming in my ear -- you dirty lesbian!
 But I wasn't a lesbian, I was just kissing a sexy woman, was all.
 Felt great!
-Report_Story #3